kanishkb1/Data_Structures_Algorithms_In_PYTHON/README.md

 -> Hence, Linked lists require more memory than arrays.

+->Advantage
-->Advantage-> There is no holes in data structures as there is no shifting item.
+      -> There is no holes in data structures as there is no shifting item.

+      ->Easy data structures and easy to implement them.

+      ->Implement more complex structure and abstract data types such as stacks and queues.

+      ->We can insert item at the beginning of the data structure fast- O(1) running time.

+      ->Slow operatin to insert the item at the end-O(N) running time.

+### Linked List Operations

+1. Maninpulation he first item (insertion or removal) O(1) running time-this is why we like linkedi lists.

+2. Manipulating arbitrary item
+                  O(N) running time-if we have to do several of these operations then linked lists is not the best option possible!!

+->Linked List Disadvantages
+-> need more memory because of the references

+-> there is no random access

+->can not go backwards

+->not predictable-running time of the application relies on what users do.